Amana Participation FundAs of August 11, 2020

 Principal Investment Strategies

-Under normal conditions, the Participation Fund invests at least 80% of its assets in short and intermediate-term Islamic income producing investments.
-The Fund invests primarily in notes and certificates issued for payment by foreign governments, their agencies, and financial institutions in transactions structured to be in accordance with Islamic principles.
+Under normal conditions, the Participation Fund invests at least 80% of its total net assets in short and intermediate-term Islamic income-producing investments.
+Up to 25% of the Fund’s total net assets can be invested in a wholly owned and controlled subsidiary (the “Subsidiary”) that also invests in short and intermediate-term Islamic income-producing investments.
+The Fund (and the Subsidiary) invests primarily in notes and certificates issued for payment by foreign governments, their agencies, and financial institutions in transactions structured to be in accordance with Islamic principles.
 Examples of these notes and certificates include (a) sukuk, which link the returns and cash flows of financing to the assets purchased, or the returns generated from an asset purchased, (b) murabaha, which involves a purchase and sale contract, and (c) wakala, in which accounts are operated under the Islamic finance principle of wakala (an agency agreement).

 Generally, Islamic principles require that investors participate in profit and loss, that they receive no usury or interest, and that they do not invest in a prohibited business.
 Some of the businesses not permitted are liquor, wine, casinos, pornography, insurance, gambling, pork processing, and interest-based banks or finance associations.